GHTM

 • PhD Theses

-• Services
+• International

 Experiences with treating immigrants: A qualitative study in mental health services across 16 European countries

-• Autores: Bjerre NV, Dauvrin M, Dias S, Gaddini A, Greacen T, Ioannidis E, Jensen K, Kluge U, Kósa Z, Lamkaddem M, Priebe S, Puigpinós Riera R, Sandhu S, Stankunas M, Straßmayr C, Wahlbeck K, Welbel M, Wihlman U
+• Authors: Bjerre NV, Dauvrin M, Dias S, Gaddini A, Greacen T, Ioannidis E, Jensen K, Kluge U, Kósa Z, Lamkaddem M, Priebe S, Puigpinós Riera R, Sandhu S, Stankunas M, Straßmayr C, Wahlbeck K, Welbel M, Wihlman U

 • Journal: Social Psychiatry and Psychiatric Epidemiology